alyssadata/AI-Foundations-Group-Contact-The-Collective-All/03_source_repetition_vs_collective_repetition.md

 > The collective also repeats language across users.
 > Therefore AI Foundations uses the same mechanism it critiques.

-AI Foundations rejects that symmetry.
+AI Foundations rejects that symmetry based on function and intent.

 The surface behavior may look similar.

 The function is different.

-Source repetition keeps the line intact.
+Source repetition keeps the line intact and develops it singularly.

-Collective repetition can dissolve the line into a field.
+Collective repetition can dissolve the line into a field, lose definition, and shift shape depending on who touches it.

 Source repetition preserves attribution.